Anabolic steroids, what’s the craze?

 Anabolic-androgenic steroids are considered Class C drugs (UK); they are banned from professional and amateur competitions in the US and internationally.

-Although it is legal to purchase and use, only licensed pharmacists can legally sell anabolic steroids to consumers.
+Although it is legal to purchase and use, only licenced pharmacists can legally sell anabolic steroids to consumers.

 In turn, this naturally means a prescription would be required to purchase these steroids.